JamieT966/project-portfolio-5/README.md

 -   [Heroku Postgres](https://www.heroku.com/postgres) - SQL database service provided by Heroku used to store models and data.
 -   [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design process.
 -   [Grammarly](https://app.grammarly.com/) was used to proof the content of my project and README.
+-   [Beautifier.io](https://beautifier.io/) was used to beautify html and css.
+-   [W3 HTML Validator](https://validator.w3.org/nu/) was used to validate HTML.
+-   [W3 CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS.
 -   __Adobe Photoshop__ was used to create the images for category products.